-2 including termination.
+1 result in termination of the remote work arrangement and/or disciplinary action, up to and 2 including termination.
 3 4 5 6 Article 25.
 PARKING AND TRANSPORTATION 7 8 Section 1.
-General permit parking designated for faculty and staff only will be provided in the following 9 Portland State University locations.
+General permit parking designated for faculty and staff only will be provided inthefollowing 9 Portland State University locations.
 The designated areas will be marked with signage.
-10 11 Parking Structure 3 (24 spaces) 12 Parking Structure 2 (23 spaces) 13 University Center Garage (44 spaces) Extended Studies Lot (24 spaces) 14 15 Section 2.
+10 11 Parking Structure 3 (24 spaces) 12 Parking Structure 2 (23 spaces) University Center Garage (44 spaces) 13 Extended Studies Lot (24 spaces) 14 15 Section 2.
 Location specific: The following numbers of parking permits are available for sale, at the 16 location-specific rate, to faculty and staff in the following Portland State University locations.
 Faculty and 17 18 staff will be given priority to purchase these permits.
 19 20 Fourth Avenue Garage (196 permits) 21 University Place Lot (100 permits) 22 23 Section 3.
 In order to promote better use of University facilities by bargaining unit members, the 24 University supports the concept of parking flexibility.
 Flexibility will make it convenient for faculty to spend more time on campus.
-Recognizing the value of flexibility in the kinds of parking permits made 25 26 available, the University shall extend to faculty all of the various parking options now available to students.
+Recognizing the value of flexibility in the kinds of parking permits made 26 available, the University shall extend to faculty all of the various parking options now available to students.
 27 28 Section 4.
-Portland Streetcar 29 30 (a) Effective July 1, 2021 members may purchase a Streetcar-only transit pass at PSU Transportation and 31 Parking Services at the discounted rate provided to PSU and have the cost deducted from their 32 paycheck.
+Portland Streetcar 29 30 (a) Effective July 1, 2021 members may purchase a Streetcar-only transit pass at PSUTransportation and 31 Parking Services at the discounted rate provided to PSU and have the cost deducted from their 32 paycheck.
 33 34 (b) Members may discontinue their streetcar only transit pass at any time by returning the pass to PSU 35 Transportation and Parking Services.
 36 37 Section 5.
 Transit between Worksites 38 39 (a) The University shall provide members who require access to the Portland Streetcar to transit between worksites a Streetcar-only transit pass at the University's expense.
 40 41 42 (b) To obtain the pass, the member shall bring a letter from their supervisor explaining their need for the 43 transit pass to PSU Transportation and Parking Services.
 44 45 (c) The Streetcar-only transit pass shall be valid until the end of the current academic year.
-46 result in termination of the remote work arrangement and/or disciplinary action, up to and
+46

-(d) A new letter acknowledging the need for the transit pass shall be submitted each academic year.
+44 45 (d) A new letter acknowledging the need for the transit pass shall be submitted each academic year.